itsSinba/SinStats/README.md

 # SinStats
 SinStats is a lightweight yet powerful addon made for Classic Era, Burning Crusade and Shadowlands that displays a large range of stats, updated in real-time on a moveable frame that can be placed anywhere on your screen.
- Introducing SinLive™ : Taking stats to the next level!

 # REAL-TIME STATS : ABSOLUTE ACCURACY!